 Tests above with a star (*) next to them need to be sent to the lab immediately “on ice” – to do this you either need to get a special ice bag directly from the lab, or if your ward has an ice freezer you can make one yourself by filling a normal sample bag with crushed ice.
-If you’re not sure you’re doing it right, ring the lab and check, because they can make life very difficult by refusing to accept specimens.
+If you’re not sure you’re doing it right, ring the lab and check.

 The bottles can be used for other non-blood fluids too, for example, pleural aspirates, ascitic taps and CSF samples obtained by lumbar puncture.
 The tests each bottle is used for are the same: the purple one is for cell count, the yellow one is for electrolytes, albumin and LDH, the grey one is for glucose, and blood culture bottles can be used for fluid cultures.
 Don’t forget to specify on your request form what kind of fluid is in the bottle and which part of the patient you got it from.